 So, in late 2011, when Rwanda was selected to be one of the project countries to share Millennium Development Goals (MDGs) indicators data with the United Nations Statistics Division (UNSD), the National Institute of Statistics of Rwanda (NISR) was pleased to note that, the exchange would adhere to – SDMX (Statistical Data and Metadata eXchange) – a standard for the exchange and processing of statistical data and metadata.

 This and the fact that, in the information architecture, the DevInfo database was an integral part necessitated the development of a mapping tool for mapping the DevInfo database structures to the CountryData DSD.
-This tool, greatly lowered the barrier to entry to the SDMX paradigm as it supported also the reference metadata in addition to data through user-friendly interfaces.
+This tool greatly lowered the barrier to entry to the SDMX paradigm as it also supported the reference metadata in addition to data through user-friendly interfaces.

 In the end, we are pleased to have our data made available to a larger audience (of course, including machines!) and maintaining it is relatively easy, leaving our scarce resources free for other pressing needs.

 That leaves me to wonder, with the Sustainable Development Goals (SDGs) just around the corner, if this approach could be scaled-up to be used for timely and comprehensive monitoring of the aggregate data and associated metadata of the SDGs too?